Polymer Clay Miniature Food Charms: Bowls, Fish, and Tiny Toppings

 Choose Studs Or Hooks From The Front View

-Start with the front read, then test studs or hooks against rear contact area, top-hole strength, and finished weight.
+Start with the front view, then test studs or hooks against rear contact area, top-hole strength, and finished weight.

-Some decorative bowl fronts are worth testing as studs when the cured back is flat enough for the chosen post pad.
+Some decorative bowl fronts are worth testing as studs when the baked and cooled back is flat enough for the chosen post pad.
 Fish, pastries, and shaped treats may be worth testing as hook charms when the top connection is strong, the weight is comfortable, and the piece hangs straight.

-Flat pad stud posts are one option when the cured piece has enough flat, prepared rear contact area for the pad and adhesive.
-Gold-tone fish-hook findings are one option for flat charms only after the top hole or connector, metal details, weight, and hang balance are checked.
+Flat pad stud posts are one option when the baked and cooled piece has enough flat rear contact area for the pad and adhesive.
+Gold-tone fish-hook findings are one option for flat charms only after the top hole or connector, what the hook itself is made from, weight, and hang balance are checked.
+"Gold-tone" describes color, not material, so confirm the underlying metal before a set.

 Use Clean Base Shapes